-Level 1 Level 2 Level 3 Total

-Marketable securities \$ \$ 5,571 \$ \$ 5,571

-Common stock warrant liabilities 5,215 5,215
+Level 1 Level 2 Level 3 Total Marketable securities \$ \$ 5,571 \$ - \$ 5,571 Common stock warrant liabilities - - 5,215 5,215

-The Company uses a Black-Scholes-Merton option pricing model to value its common stock warrants.
+The Company uses a Black-Scholes-Merton option pricing model to value its liability classified common stock warrants.
 The significant unobservable inputs used in calculating the fair value of common stock warrants represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
 For volatility, the Company uses comparable public companies as a basis for its expected volatility to calculate the fair value of common stock warrants due to its limited history as a public company.
 The risk-free interest rate is based on U.S. Treasury notes with a term approximating the expected term of the common stock warrant.
-Any significant increases or decreases in the unobservable inputs, with the exception of the risk-free interest rate, may result in significantly higher or lower fair value measurements.
+Any significant changes in the inputs may result in significantly higher or lower fair value measurements.

-The following are the weighted average assumptions used in estimating the fair value of warrants issued as of June 30, 2017 and December 31, 2016:
+The following are the weighted average assumptions used in estimating the fair value of warrants issued as of September 30, 2017 and December 31, 2016:

-June 30, 2017 December 31, 2016
+September 30, 2017 December 31, 2016

 Valuation assumptions:

 Risk-free interest rate 1.79% 1.91%

-Expected volatility 90.81% 83.73%
+Expected volatility 95.80% 83.73%

-Expected term (in years) 4.5 4.9
+Expected term (in years) 4.2 4.9

-Dividend yield -% -%
+Dividend yield % %